-In New York City, it’s safe to say brunch is almost an institution.
-There’s nothing like kicking off a relaxing Saturday or Sunday with delicious late-morning meal, and Manhattan’s Midtown has myriad options.
+In New York City, it’s safe to say brunch is an institution.
+There’s nothing like kicking off a relaxing Saturday or Sunday with a delicious late-morning meal, and Manhattan’s Midtown has myriad options.
 From the French variety to down-home Southern fare, farm-to-table eats and more, we profile the 10 best brunch spots in the city’s center.

 Restaurant, American, $$$

-A restaurant from Chef Daniel Humm and Restaurateur Will Guidara, The NoMad is located at the hotel of the same name.
-Offering discerning diners an elegant space comprised of several rooms situated around a glass atrium, The NoMad is located at the hotel of the same name.
-The menu is filled with mouthwatering options such as the roasted broccoli with lardo, parmesan and lemon and the suckling pig confit with white asparagus, English peas and potato rissole.
+Offering discerning diners an elegant space composed of several rooms situated around a glass atrium, The NoMad is located at the hotel of the same name.
+The menu is filled with mouthwatering options such as the roasted broccoli with lardo, parmesan and lemon, and the suckling pig confit with white asparagus, English peas and potato rissole.
 Plus, the roast chicken is talked about the world over.

-Folks who are serious about brunch should experience the sleek setting and quintessential hot spot that is Norma’s at Le Parker Meridien New York.
-The upmost professional service and a friendly, prompt staff is only one reason this premier brunch spot is a cut above the rest.
+Folks who are serious about brunch should experience the sleek setting and quintessential hotspot that is Norma’s at Le Parker Meridien New York.
+The utmost professional service by a friendly, prompt staff is only one reason this premier brunch spot is a cut above the rest.
 With servings that are huge, clever takes on traditional plates (foie gras brioche French toast, for example) and fresh fruit smoothies, Norma’s is definitely worth multiple trips.

-Aside the business backdrop of modern midtown, Lexington Brass is a new-age American Brasserie, which uses seasonal produce to create a menu of hearty, tasty dishes.
-The people behind Abe & Arthur’s in the Meatpacking District are responsible for this 100-seat restaurant, which features a selection of raw oysters, tuna tartare tacos, and pumpkin spice gluten-free waffles.
-With additional vegan and gluten-free items, there are options for everyone to enjoy.
+Astride the business backdrop of modern Midtown, Lexington Brass is a new-age American brasserie, which uses seasonal produce to create a menu of hearty, tasty dishes.
+The people behind Abe & Arthur’s in the Meatpacking District are responsible for this 100-seat restaurant, which features a selection of raw oysters, tuna tartare tacos and pumpkin spice gluten-free waffles.
+With vegan items in addition to the gluten-free options, there is something for everyone to enjoy.

 This rustic bistro-country kitchen took its name from the Dutch expression that became ‘Gramercy‘ in English, for the curved brook that once ran through the neighborhood.
-The Crooked Knife is the perfect place for those in favor of a boozy brunch.
-Two hours to chow down on your choice of entrée and limitless bloodies and mimosas?
+The Crooked Knife is the perfect place for a boozy brunch – two hours to chow down on your choice of entrée and limitless bloody marys and mimosas?
 We’ll take it.

-The Chester is an all-American restaurant, bar, and private event space known for its stylish decor and lively atmosphere.
-From the one and only Sam Hazen, renowned chef at Tao and Veritas, the spot offers a casual, yet sophisticated place to eat, drink and celebrate good times.
-Enjoy a selection of artisanal pizza, East and West coast oysters and a hearty short rib hash.
+The Chester is an all-American restaurant, bar and private event space known for its stylish decor and lively atmosphere.
+From the one and only Sam Hazen, renowned chef at Tao and Veritas, the spot offers a casual yet sophisticated place to eat, drink and celebrate good times.
+Enjoy a selection of artisanal pizzas, East and West Coast oysters and a hearty short rib hash.